oracle/cloudtestdrive/AppDev/ATP-OKE/env-setup-trial.md

-## Step 1: Create a compartment called CTDOKE
+## Task 1: Create a compartment called CTDOKE

 ### Log in to your cloud account